bryanbharper/philectrosophy/src/Server/public/blog.posts/path-routing-with-the-safe-stack.md

 > *If you already have routing implemented but are struggling to get *path* routing to work with your back-end, skip ahead to section __"Configuring the Server"__ below.*

 ### The problem
 Below is a basic web app built with the [SAFE stack][safe].
-The source for this exampel can be found [here][source].
+The source for this example can be found [here][source].
 I recommend cloning the repo and following along. *Be sure to follow the steps in the [README.md](https://github.com/brharper-clgx/safe-stack-path-routing/blob/feliz-hash/README.md) to get the app up and running.*

 ![no-routing-demo](img/no-routing-demo.gif)